vallis/synthlisa/README.txt

 bin/synthlisa-setdir.sh".

-The PYTHONPATH needs to be set each time you open a new shell session and want to work with Numeric or Synthetic LISA.
+The PYTHONPATH needs to be set each time you open a new shell session and want to work with numpy or Synthetic LISA.
 If you want this job to be done automatically, you can call the correct synthlisa-setdir script to your .cshrc, .profile, or .login file.